ericmann/wp-session-manager/readme.txt

 None

 == Changelog ==

+= 4.1.0 =
+* Fix: Add some defense to ensure end users are running the correct version of PHP before loading the system.

 = 4.0.0 =
 * New: Add an object cache based handler to leverage Redis or Memcached if available for faster queries.